 - a.
 Courses.
 Successful completion of the core courses listed above.
-Alternatively, if the student has taken equivalent courses elsewhere, he or she must prove competence in these areas through an oral examination in each - b.
+Alternatively, if the student has taken equivalent courses elsewhere, he or she must prove competence in these areas through an oral examination in each subject. - b.
 Oral Candidacy Examination.
-The student will prepare a brief presentation on a topic in his or her proposed area of research.
-The examination will be based on the student's course work and how it is related to the subject of the presentation.
+The exam begins with a brief presentation on a topic in his or her proposed area of research.
+The core of the examination is based on the student's course work and how it is related to the topic of the presentation.